 Require control measures to be implemented for all applicable construction activities from initial disturbance until final stabilization.

-Regulatory Mechanism Exemptions: Procedures must be implemented to ensure that any exemptions, waivers or variances included in the regulatory mechanism are applied in a manner that complies with the terms and conditions of this permit.
+Regulatory Mechanism Exemptions: Procedures must be implemented to ensure that any exclusions, exemptions, waivers or variances included in the regulatory mechanism are applied in a manner that complies with the terms and conditions of this permit.

-Control Measure Requirements: The permittee’s Construction Sites Program must address selection, installation, implementation, and maintenance of control measures that meet the requirements of Part I.B.
-Control measures must prevent pollution or degradation of state waters.
-Control measures must also be appropriate for the specific construction activity, the applicable pollutant sources, and phase of construction.
-There are a wide variety of structural and non-structural control measures that can be used at applicable construction sites.
+Control Measure Requirements: The permittee’s Construction Sites Program must require the selection, installation, implementation, and maintenance of structural and nonstructural control measures that meet the requirements of Part I.B.
+The permittee must require that control measures are appropriate for the specific construction activity, the applicable pollutant sources, and phase of construction and minimize pollutants in stormwater runoff from construction sites to the municipal storm sewer system.
 Control measures must meet the minimum requirements below.

-Appropriate control measures must be implemented prior to the start of construction activity, must control potential pollutants during each phase of construction, and must be continued through final stabilization.
+Appropriate control measures must be implemented prior to the start of construction activity, during each phase of construction, and through completion of final stabilization.
 Appropriate structural control measures must be maintained in operational condition.

+Control measures must be maintained in accordance with good engineering, hydrologic and pollution control practices.
+The necessary repairs or modifications to a control measure requiring routine maintenance must be conducted to maintain an effective operating condition.

-Control measures must be selected, designed, installed, implemented, and maintained to provide control of all potential pollutants, such as but not limited to sediment, construction site waste, trash, discarded building materials, concrete truck washout, chemicals, sanitary waste, and contaminated soils in discharges to the MS4.
-At a minimum pollutant sources associated with the following activities (if part of the applicable construction activity) must be addressed:
+Control measures must be selected, designed, installed, implemented, and maintained to minimize all known or expected potential pollutants, including but not limited to sediment, construction site waste, trash, discarded building materials, concrete truck washout, chemicals, sanitary waste, and contaminated soils in discharges to the MS4.
+Pollutant sources must be addressed, at a minimum, as specified below:

-Land disturbance and storage of soils

-Vehicle tracking

-Loading and unloading operations

-Outdoor storage of construction site materials, building materials, fertilizers, and chemicals

-Bulk storage of materials

-Vehicle and equipment maintenance and fueling

-Significant dust or particulate generating processes

-Routine maintenance activities involving fertilizers, pesticides, detergents, fuels, solvents, and oils

-Concrete truck/equipment washing, including the concrete truck chute and associated fixtures and equipment

-Dedicated asphalt and concrete batch plants.

-Other areas or operations where spills can occur.

-Other non-stormwater discharges including construction dewatering not covered under the Construction Dewatering Discharges general permit and wash water that may contribute pollutants to the MS4.
+Control Measures for Erosion and Sediment Control

+Control measure selection should prioritize the use of structural and nonstructural control measures that minimize the potential for erosion.

+Stormwater runoff from all disturbed areas and soil storage areas must utilize or flow to at least one or more control measures to minimize erosion or sediment in the discharge.
+The control measure must be selected, designed, installed and adequately sized for the intended application in accordance with good engineering, hydrologic and pollution control practices.
+The control measure(s) must contain or filter flows in order to prevent the bypass of flows without treatment and must be appropriate for stormwater runoff from disturbed areas and for the expected flow rate, duration, and flow conditions (i.e., sheet or concentrated flow).

+Structural and/or nonstructural vehicle tracking controls shall be implemented to minimize vehicle tracking of sediment from disturbed areas.

+Outlets that withdraw water from or near the surface shall be installed when discharging from basins and impoundments, unless infeasible – not technologically possible, or not economically practicable and achievable in light of best industry practices.

+Maintain pre-existing vegetation or equivalent control measures for areas within 50 horizontal feet of receiving waters, unless infeasible.

+Soil compaction must be minimized for areas where infiltration control measures will occur or where final stabilization will be achieved through vegetative cover.

+Unless infeasible, topsoil shall be preserved for those areas of a site that will utilize vegetative final stabilization.

+Minimize the amount of soil exposed during construction activity, including the disturbance of steep slopes.

+Practices for Other Common Pollutants

+Bulk storage, individual containers of 55 gallons or greater, for petroleum products and other liquid chemicals must have secondary containment, or equivalent protection, in order to contain spills and to prevent spilled material from entering the MS4 or state waters.

+Control measures designed for concrete washout must be implemented.
+The permittee must ensure the washing activities do not contribute pollutants to stormwater runoff, or receiving waters.